 Flu Immunization Program

-Colorado Visiting Nurse Association held nearly 500 clinics in private and public locations in Denver and Colorado Springs in 2014.
+Colorado Visiting Nurse Association held nearly 500 clinics in private and public locations in Denver in 2016.
 Flu vaccinations are provided to anyone over the age of 6 months.
 All Wellness Services and Vaccines are administered by an experienced Registered Nurse.

 Prevention is better than cure when it comes to any illness, and flu is no exception.
 You play an important role in protecting public health and your workforce.
 Each year, on average, 5-20% of the U.S. population gets the flu, tens of thousands are hospitalized and thousands die from flu-related illnesses.